serverless/components/README.md

 - change the lambda memory or timeout
 - change the apigateway method or path

 This will trigger an update only on the components affected by the updates you made.
-Please keep in mind that validation & error handling are still not that great.
-So please be gentle
+Please keep in mind that validation & error handling are still not that great, So please be gentle ;)

 ```
 proto deploy